MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/interop-winrt-cx-async.md

 ### Convert a **winrt::IAsyncXxx\<T\>** (T is primitive) to a **task\<T\>**

 The pattern in this section applies when you're asynchronously returning a primitive value (we'll use a Boolean value to illustrate).
-Consider an example where the method that you've already ported to C++/WinRT has this signature.
+Consider an example where a method that you've already ported to C++/WinRT has this signature.

 ```cppwinrt
 winrt::Windows::Foundation::IAsyncOperation<bool>